Setting up funnels

 1. Add a new funnel

-Firstly, click on the Add new funnel button and then you can specify to which product(s) it will apply to by adding them from the Overview section, as displayed in the image below.
+Firstly, click on the Add new funnel button and then you can specify to which product(s) it will apply to by adding them, as displayed in the image below.

 2. Prioritize your funnel